Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 [Reference](https://developer.android.com/reference/android/app/Activity)

 #### Q12.
-You need to remove an Event based on its ID from your API, Which code snippet defines that request in Retrofit?
+You need to remove an Event based on its ID from your API, which code snippet defines that request in Retrofit?

 - [ ] @DELETE("events)
       fun deleteEvent(@Path("id") id: Long): Call<Unit>